chalupajs/chalupa/docs/README.md

 }
 ~~~~

   1. As you can see, in this case, we used the `bindInterface` method of the context.
 This allows us to define the type key along with the concrete implementation that should be used to resolve dependencies with that very key.
-Here we essentially said the following to Catamaran: "whenever you find an `@Inject` with the `IPizzaRepository` key, resolve that dependency with a `MongoPizzaRepository` instance".
+Here we essentially said the following to Chalupa: "whenever you find an `@Inject` with the `IPizzaRepository` key, resolve that dependency with a `MongoPizzaRepository` instance".
   1. Afterward, in the constructor, we can declare that we depend on the `IPizzaRepository` abstraction by using the same key in the `@Inject` decorator as in the binding.
   1. Then, the type of the parameter is what you'd expect: the `IPizzaRepository` interface.